aarush6848ddh/resume-lens/README.md

 ### Why tools?

-A LangChain chain is a fixed pipeline - it always runs the same steps in the same order.
+A LangChain chain is a fixed pipeline, it always runs the same steps in the same order.
 A tool is a callable function exposed to the model so it can decide when to invoke it.
 This is the foundation of agentic systems like LangGraph, where agents choose which tools to call at runtime based on tool descriptions.